Château Gaillard: Background

 Richard the Lionheart inherited Normandy from his father, Henry II, in 1189 when he ascended the throne of England.
-There was a rivalry between the Capetians and the Plantagenêts, Richard as the Plantagenêt king of England was more powerful than the Capetian king of France, despite the fact that Richard was a vassal of the French king and paid homage for his lands in the country.
+There was a rivalry between the Capetians and the Plantagenets, Richard as the Plantagenet king of England was more powerful than the Capetian king of France, despite the fact that Richard was a vassal of the French king and paid homage for his lands in the country.
 From 1190 to 1192, Richard the Lionheart was on the Third Crusade.
 He was joined by Philip II of France as each was wary that the other might invade his territory in his absence.
 Richard was captured and imprisoned on the return journey to England, and he was not released until 4 February 1194.
 In Richard's absence, his brother John revolted with the aid of Philip; amongst Philip's conquests in the period of Richard's imprisonment was the Norman Vexin and a few towns around such as Le Vaudreuil, Verneuil and Évreux.
 It took Richard until 1198 to reconquer a part of it.